ansible-collections/ansible-consul/README.md

 including filesystem structure, example configuration, and Consul UI installation.

-It does not yet handle full configuration and initialization of a functioning Consul cluster, but that is on the road map for a future version.
+It will also bootstrap a minimal cluster of 3 server nodes and do this in a development environment based on Vagrant and VirtualBox.
+See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) for more details about the developer mode setup.

 ## Requirements